Dry overnight and staying fine with warm sunshine through Friday.

 Staying fine through this evening with some hazy sunshine.
 Remaining dry overnight, with a few patches of mist, fog and low cloud forming.
 Becoming chilly with a touch of grass frost possible in some rural areas by dawn.
 Minimum temperature 3 °C.

 Any mist and low cloud soon clearing, leaving a dry and bright day with sunny periods.
-Feeling a little warmer than on Thursday inland, although still cool in coastal areas.
-Maximum temperature 21 °C.
+Feeling a little warmer than on Thursday inland, although still rather cool near coasts.
+Maximum temperature 20 °C.

 Outlook for Saturday to Monday: